geplo/frontend/README.md

 As `npm` does not support target file name, we need to move file around.
 If something goes wrong or if the process is interrupted, you might ended in a "corrupted" state.
 Revert the `package.json` should solve the issue.

+### Misc

+- `npm ERR! network getaddrinfo ENOTFOUND registry.npmjs.org registry.npmjs.org:443` This is due to a DNS issue with the Docker VM.
+Restart the VM should fix the issue: `docker-machine restart default` (where `default` is your machine name.

 ## TODOs (help needed)

 Random thoughts on what I want to do in the (near) future: